 2016 HK\$'million 2015 HK\$'million

 Non-current asset:

 Structured deposit, at fair value 1.9 1.9

 Current assets:

-Listed equity investments, at market value 356.5 577.4
+Listed equity investments, at market value 428.9 650.5

-Listed debt investments, at market value 524.5 248.6
+Listed debt investments, at market value 539.4 263.8

-881.0 826.0
+968.3 914.3

-The structured deposit was designated upon initial recognition as financial assets at fair value through profit or loss as it is managed and its performance is evaluated on a fair value basis, in accordance with a documented risk management and investment strategy, and information about the investment is provided on that basis to the Group's key management personnel.
+The listed equity investments of HK\$5.3 million (2015 - HK\$7.6 million) included under current assets and a structured deposit were designated upon initial recognition as financial assets at fair value through profit or loss as they are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management and investment strategy, and information about the investments is provided on that basis to the Group's key management personnel.

-The listed equity investments and listed debt investments included under current assets at 31st December, 2016 and 2015 were classified as held for trading.
+The listed equity investments of HK\$423.6 million (2015 - HK\$642.9 million) and listed debt investments included under current assets at 31st December, 2016 and 2015 were classified as held for trading.